projectsbyif/openapis/pages/scenario-2-managing-utility-bills-in-a-shared-household.md

 You can add any utility account that adheres to the Open Utility Standards.
 Now you can see all your household spending in one place.

-<blockquote>"It’s good it’ll give you a monthly figure which sometimes you’re not sure about"</blockquote>
+<blockquote>It’s good it’ll give you a monthly figure which sometimes you’re not sure about</blockquote>

 ![Two phone screens, one showing a single broadband bill and the other showing broadband, electricity, water and council tax on one screen](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/bills-box-v3-3.png)